redsanket/spark/external/hue/guide/howtos/index.rst

       :align: left

 #.
 From **Coordinator Editor->Step 2: Frequency**, leave the default value for the
-   start date but change the end date to tomorrow's date.
+   start date but change the end date to tomorrow's date, and then click **Next**.

    .. note:: Generally, for Coordinators that
-             you create on your own, you will use an end date that is in the distant future.
+             you create for, you will use an end date in the distant future.
 Unfortunately, you are required to select an end date.

 #.
 From **Coordinator Editor->Step 3: Frequency**, click **here** to create a dataset.
-    We're going to need to create ones for the parameters **input_dataset** and **output_dataset** that we defined in the Workflow.
+    We're going to need to create two datasets, one for the parameter **input_dataset** and and one for parameter **output_dataset**.
+We defined both in the Workflow.

    .. image:: images/step3_create_dataset.jpg
       :height: 404 px